jackshiels/PlantMonitor/README.md

 This build required:
 - An Adafruit Huzzah with ESP8266 WiFi board
+- A custom soldered shield for the Huzzah board
 - An Arduino Nano
 - A Raspberry Pi
 - A DHT temperature and humidity sensor